githubocto/flat-demo-bitcoin-price/README.md

 ## Using Python

-While this example uses a javascript Deno file to run the postprocessing, you can also use Python as specified in this example: [https://github.com/pierrotsmnrd/flat_data_py_example](https://github.com/pierrotsmnrd/flat_data_py_example).
+While this example uses a javascript Deno file to run the postprocessing tasks, you can also use Python as specified in this example: [https://github.com/pierrotsmnrd/flat_data_py_example](https://github.com/pierrotsmnrd/flat_data_py_example).
 Thank you [@pierrotsmnrd](https://github.com/pierrotsmnrd)!

 ## Tutorial using the Github GUI